maxbucknell/dotfiles/README.md

 + vim
 + bat
 + iterm
++ liquidprompt

-In addition to this, you can find a few little scripts I use in the `bin` directory, and some Python scripts to support those.
+In addition to this, you can find a few little scripts I use in the `bin` directory, and some Python scripts to support those in lib.